tobsel7/personal-scripts/README.md

 # personal-scripts
-A set of scripts used for automating personal tasks
+A set of python scripts used for automating personal tasks